Episyrphus balteatus: Habitat and life cycle

 Episyrphus balteatus can be found throughout the year in various habitats, including urban gardens, visiting flowers for pollen and nectar.
 They often form dense migratory swarms, which may cause panic among people for their resemblance to wasps.
 It is among the very few species of flies capable of crushing pollen grains and feeding on them.
-The larva is terrestrial and feeds on aphids.
+In controlled experiments, adults of E. balteatus tend to prefer smaller, yellow flowers, with high concentrations of nectar.
+Adult E. balteatus, while not as efficient as honey bees, are significant and abundant pollinators.